LesageArno/ELIZA_WordEmbedding/README.md

 2. if you want to choose *another* source (doctor.txt, SEdoctor.txt, etc.), you have to put your source file (txt format) in the __ELIZA\Initalizer\Target__ folder.
 This file need to respect this format to work :
 ```
+#This is a comment (only at the begining of the line)
 initial: ...
 (1st sentence of the Chatbot, multiple possible)

 final: ...
 (Last sentence of the chatbot, multiple possible)